HPA Axis Dysfunction: Understanding Cortisol and Genetic Interactions

 Activating the glucocorticoid receptor (GR) can increase blood glucose levels by stimulating the liver to create more glucose (gluconeogenesis).[ref]

 Hair cortisol levels, which give an average cortisol reading for the past few months, were tested in a group of British adults.
 The cortisol levels in hair were higher in those who were obese (BMI >30) and with larger waist circumferences.
-Higher hair cortisol levels also correlated to being overweight for a longer period of time (>4 years).[ref]
+Higher hair cortisol levels are also correlated to being overweight for a longer period of time (>4 years).[ref]

 This doesn’t mean that weight gain is due to high cortisol levels for everyone, but it could be part of the problem for many of us.